For Every Child

 The Convention on the Rights of the Child is the world’s most ratified human rights treaty and Ireland ratified the CRC in 1992.

-Ireland committed to implementing children’s rights in Ireland when they signed and ratified the Convention in 1992.
-In the years since Ireland ratified the Convention, it has inspired successive governments to enact laws and policies and make investments so that children are safer, healthier and are better enabled to participate in their society.
+The Irish Government committed to implementing children’s rights in Ireland when they signed and ratified the Convention in 1992.
+In the years since ratification, successive governments have enacted laws and policies and made investments that have ensured children are safer, healthier and better enabled to participate in their society.

-Many key outcomes achieved for children in Ireland can be attributed to Ireland’s upholding of the UNCRC, including:
+Many key outcomes achieved for children in Ireland can be attributed to the upholding of the UNCRC, including:

 The child’s right to participate has been recognised and enabled at the highest levels including by the Taoiseach, who each year facilitates a #KidsTakeOver of his office.